-Many Fortune 500 companies, like Apple, are using Agile methodologies to iterate better and more efficiently.
-Steve Jobs, former CEO and co-founder of Apple, once said “Sometimes when you innovate, you make mistakes.
-It is best to admit them quickly, and get on with improving your other innovations.”
+Leading Fortune 500 companies including Apple are using Agile methodologies to meet their objectives more efficiently.
+The late Steve Jobs, Apple co-founder and former CEO, once put it like this: “Sometimes when you innovate, you make mistakes.
+It is best to admit them quickly and get on with improving your other innovations.”

-If multi-tasking plays a part in your day, start by using your prioritized to-do list and working your way through each task one by one.
+If multi-tasking plays a part in your working day, start by using your prioritized to-do list and working through each task, one at a time.

-Whether you’re losing too much time on distractions or just in need of better tools to automate your low-value tasks and repetitive work, there’s a strategy in this list for you.
+Whether you’re losing too much time on distractions or you simply need better tools to automate low-value, repetitive tasks, there’s a strategy in this list that could help you.

-Work through them and see which ones can really help tune up your day-to-day workflow!
+Work through them and see which ones can help improve your day-to-day workflow.
+Good luck!